-Should the student want to appeal the Academic Review Board's decision, they must send a third appeal letter to SIT's chief academic officer, with a copy to the academic dean.
+Should the student want to appeal the Academic Review Board's decision, they must send a third appeal letter to SIT's Dean of Faculty, with a copy to the Associate Dean for Graduate Institute.
 This must be done within 30 days of receipt of the Academic Review Board's decision.
 This appeal must be based only on the evidence and rationale previously considered by the SIT Academic Review Board.
-The chief academic officer will review the official record of these proceedings.
-The chief academic officer's decision is final, and they will notify the involved individuals within 30 days of receipt of the student's final appeal.
+The Dean of Faculty will review the official record of these proceedings.
+The Dean of Faculty's decision is final, and they will notify the involved individuals within 30 days of receipt of the student's final appeal.
 If the student's appeal results in a change to the academic record, the SIT registrar updates the student record.